metal-stack/docs/docs/src/overview/kubernetes.md

 ### Initial Cluster Setup

-Before creating the `garden cluster`, a base K8s cluster need to be in place:
+Before creating the `garden cluster`, a base K8s cluster needs to be in place.
-Some suggestions for the initial K8s cluster:
+Some suggestions for the initial K8s cluster are:

 - GCP/GKE
 - metalstack.cloud

-#### Initial Cluster on GCP:
+#### Initial Cluster on GCP

-- A GCP account need to be in place
+- A GCP account needs to be in place.
-- Ansible [GCP auth role](https://github.com/metal-stack/ansible-common/tree/master/roles/gcp-auth) can be used for authenticating against GCP
+- The Ansible [gcp-auth role](https://github.com/metal-stack/ansible-common/tree/master/roles/gcp-auth) can be used for authenticating against GCP.
-- Ansible [GCP create cluster role](https://github.com/metal-stack/ansible-common/tree/master/roles/gcp-create) can be used for creating the GCP cluster.
+- The Ansible [gcp-create role](https://github.com/metal-stack/ansible-common/tree/master/roles/gcp-create) can be used for creating a GKE cluster.

 Suggestions for default values are:

   - `gcp_machine_type`: e2-standard-8
   - `gcp_autoscaling_min_nodes`: 1
   - `gcp_autoscaling_max_nodes`: 3

-#### Initial Cluster on metalstack.cloud:
+#### Initial Cluster on metalstack.cloud

-- A Kubernetes cluster can be created on [metalstack.cloud](https://metalstack.cloud/de/documentation/UserManual#creating-a-cluster) via UI, CLI or Terraform
+- A Kubernetes cluster can be created on [metalstack.cloud](https://metalstack.cloud/de/documentation/UserManual#creating-a-cluster) via UI, CLI or Terraform.

 ### metal-stack Setup